Whistler-regulated MHD: Transport equations for electron thermal conduction in the high $\beta$ intracluster medium of galaxy clusters: Overview of the Electron Transport Equations

 An evolution equation for the whistler wave energy $\varepsilon_w$ is required to close Eq.~(\ref{energy_electrons}).
 The equation for $\varepsilon_w$ includes advection both by the plasma fluid with velocity $U$ and by the whistlers with velocity $V_w \sim v_{te}/\beta_e$ as well as drive and loss contributions associated with the extraction and heating terms on the right side of Eq.~(\ref{energy_electrons}).
 Balancing the energy gain of the whistlers with the energy loss from electrons yields the evolution equation

-where the second term on the left side of the equation is the Poynting flux and the third term is associated with the whistler pressure.
-There is a corresponding term in the ion momentum equation (see Eq.~(\ref{momentumA})) so that the ions and whistlers can exchange energy through this pressure.
-Thus, the sum of Eqs.~(\ref{energy_electrons}) and (\ref{energy_whistlers}) plus the ion momentum equation yield an equation for overall energy conservation.
+where the second term on the left side of the equation is the Poynting flux and the third term is associated with the whistler pressure acting on ions.
+There is a corresponding term in the ion kinetic energy equation (see Eq.~(\ref{eps_kin})) so that the ions and whistlers can exchange energy through this pressure.
+Thus, the sum of Eqs.~(\ref{energy_electrons}) and (\ref{energy_whistlers}) plus the equation for ion kinetic energy yields an equation for overall energy conservation.

 An important scientific goal is to establish the conditions under which whistler waves in a high $\beta_e$ system begin to grow even when there are ambient classical collisions.
 The onset condition for whistler amplification can be obtained from Eq.~(\ref{energy_whistlers}) by taking the limit in which the whistler wave energy $\varepsilon_w$ is small so that the whistler scattering rate $\nu_{we}$ in Eq.~(\ref{nu}) is much smaller than $\nu_{ei}$.
 The resulting equation for the rate of growth $\gamma_w$ of the wave energy is given by